 When applying pull on the portfolio level, you need to visualize the different layers of work breakdown.
 With Portfolio Kanban, you can create multiple layers of Kanban boards that host your large initiatives and the small tasks that you break them into.

 Example of Portfolio Kanban breakdown

-Each level that you create downward, needs to be linked to the larger initiative so it can be explicitly clear how your projects are progressing all the time.
+Each level that you create downward needs to be linked to the larger initiative so it can be explicitly clear how your projects are progressing all the time.

 The usual card relations in Portfolio Kanban are parent and child.
-When all children cards are in done, the parent is to be considered done as well.
+When all children cards are done, the parent is to be considered done as well.

 By implementing a pull concept with Portfolio Kanban, you can create an alignment between your departments.
-Every person will be aware of how the projects are progressing focusing their efforts precisely where it counts.
+Every person will be aware of how the projects are progressing, focusing their efforts precisely where it counts.

-The usual mistake that managers make is applying WIP limits on the team level, but not on the portfolio one.
+The usual mistake that managers make is applying WIP limits on the team level but not on the portfolio one.
 This can result in huge bottlenecks if there is a difference between the capacity of the teams.

 When implementing a pull system on the portfolio level, it is important to set initiative WIP limits.
-This can prove to be quite difficult if you can’t see the big picture first and the connections between your teams and their capacity.
+This can prove quite difficult if you can’t see the big picture first and the connections between your teams and their capacity.